shuftipro/Android-SDK/verification-with-rest-api/README.md

 	Required: **Yes**
 	Type: **JSONObject**

-	This is the json object which we will be sent in the verifiction request.
+	This is the json object which we will be sent in the verification request.
 Please consult [here](https://github.com/shuftipro/RESTful-API-v1.3/tree/master/on-site_with_ocr) for more information.